All short courses and seminars

 Email Isobel for small group or in-house alternatives.

-offering the 5 day combination course 21-25 November in Johannesburg.
+offering the 5 day combination course again 27th to 31st March 2017 in Johannesburg.
 Those of you who remember the Accra courses or the NeoEdge course in Johannesburg might like to encourage your friends.
-This one will be hosted by the sister company of our usual organisers (Spectacular T&C) TSK and is residential.
+This one will be hosted by our usual organisers Spectacular T&C and is residential.
 Click HERE for pdf form with registration details.

 Contact Isobel to express interest in anything at all or in-house training or one-to-one mentoring.

 For personal training options visit One-to-one training

 with rare and invaluable assistance from Bill Harper in North America and Hennie Grobler (UJ) in South Africa.

 Details on your Course Leaders here